Start your day with a run while enjoying the California sunshine, scenery and fresh air on a guided course.

 Before you head home from sunny California, join us for one last infusion of inspiration and excitement…and the reveal of the 2023 Annual Conference location!

 Ever wonder when you leave a room what people say about you?
 People who make themselves positively memorable are most often hired, promoted, and valued.
 Kaplan Mobray is one of the world’s most dynamic business speakers and award-winning author of The 10Ks of Personal Branding featured on CNN, FOX, Businessweek, The Wall Street Journal, and Ad Age.
-In this life-changing keynote, Kaplan will help you identify your strengths and passions, then share techniques to create a brand for yourself that is positive, unique, and positions you for success in your career…and your life.
+Join us at the FileVine Main Stage for this life-changing keynote, where Kaplan will help you identify your strengths and passions, then share techniques to create a brand for yourself that is positive, unique, and positions you for success in your career…and your life.
 You’ll be inspired to think about yourself in an entirely new way!

 Along the adventure, guests will also be given free time to explore downtown Palm Springs, where shopping, cafes, and art galleries await.